rivtDocs/rivtdocs.github.io/docs/index.md

 Recent developments in open source software tools can be applied to reducing barriers to producing and sharing engineering documents.

-Most engineering technologies are now changing slowly and design procedures are often fixed in standard codes for decades.
+Many engineering technologies in the 21st century are evolving slowly, and design procedures are often fixed in standard codes for decades.
 The heart of engineering work lies in understanding different, established, technologies and then skillfully and efficiently combining them to fit project requirements.
-Shared calculations can provide a first draft for many projects.
-The draft can then be edited and adapted to fit the needs of a particular project.
+Shared calculations can provide a first draft for many projects by combining previous designs and then adapting and editing to fit the needs of a particular project.

 Engineering professions have an opportunity to produce large, general calculation libraries that can be reused and recombined as needed.
 The model of